 Such motion shall be set to a definite time at which to adjourn and shall be undebatable and unamendable except to the time set.
-Notice of the adjournment and the date of the subsequent meeting shall be conspicuously posted on or near where the meeting was held within twenty-four (24) hours of the adjournment.55 c.
-Motion to Table
+Notice of the adjournment and the date of the subsequent meeting shall be conspicuously posted on or near where the meeting was held within twenty-four (24) hours of the adjournment.

-The Board may take action on an item not appearing on the agenda if the item was posted on the agenda for a prior meeting occurring not more than five (5) calendar days prior to the date action is taken on the item and the prior meeting was continued to the meeting at which action is being taken.56
+The Board may take action on an item not appearing on the agenda if the item was posted on the agenda for a prior meeting occurring not more than five (5) calendar days prior to the date action is taken on the item and the prior meeting was continued to the meeting at which action is being taken.